|

 consulting the syllabus and before emailing the instructor.

-How essay questions are evaluated is shown by the outline of an
+of Life.
+How essay questions are evaluated is shown by the evaluation

 |

-and helpful explanations of the philosophies introduced in this course.
-You
+of the philosophies introduced in this course.
+You are especially encouraged

 - Dictionary